ec-europa/eubfr-data-lake/docs/types/etls/wifi4eu-xls.md

 Returns **[String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** ISO ALPHA-2 code  used by i18n-iso-countries in the enrichment manager.

-### getAddressNumber
+### getAddress

-Returns an address number
+Returns an address of the form of street + street number

-Ignores the following:
+For address/street number, ignores the following:

--   trash: na, snc, S/n, dots, dashes, and other custom means to say data is not available
+-   trashStrings: na, snc, S/n, dots, dashes, and other custom means to say data is not available
 -   phone numbers,: items with more than 8 digits, in any syntax
 -   string-only values: Pi, NR, etc.